 Canada’s chicken farmers continue to evolve their production practices in response to consumer preferences, and they’re clear: Canadians want to know where their food comes from, how it’s raised, and what goes into it.
 Part of the curiosity surrounding what goes into one’s food is the question of medicine usage on the farm, or antibiotics, which can also be referred to as antimicrobials.

-Chicken Farmers of Canada developed this strategy in conjunction with all of its industry stakeholders: it is supported by the Animal Nutrition Association of Canada, the Canadian Hatchery Federation, the Canadian Hatching Egg Producers, the Canadian Poultry and Egg Processors Council, Turkey Farmers of Canada, and the Canadian Association of Poultry Veterinarians.
+Chicken Farmers of Canada developed an AMU strategy in conjunction with all of its industry stakeholders and with support from the Animal Nutrition Association of Canada, the Canadian Hatchery Federation, the Canadian Hatching Egg Producers, the Canadian Poultry and Egg Processors Council, Turkey Farmers of Canada, and the Canadian Association of Poultry Veterinarians.

 - defining antimicrobial use and analyzing antimicrobial resistance (AMR) trends

 - ensuring effective controls of AMU in Canada

 - educating stakeholders on the issues of AMU and AMR

 - researching and determining the availability of alternative products